ccapndave/ember.hx/README.md

 ## Caveats

 - Object-oriented constructors don't really translate over to Ember.
-Therefore **never** use the `new` constructor in an Ember app.
+Therefore **never** use the `new` constructor in Ember classes.
 Instead override the `init` function, which performs the same job in Ember.
 Always be sure to call `super.init()` at the end of the function otherwise your app will not function correctly.

 ```as3
 class MyView extends View {